Oidiodendron cereale: Growth

 This fungus grows hyphally and its asexual reproduction cycles have been well described in literature.
 Asexual reproduction occurs through its lens-shaped arthroconidia with thickened rings of cell wall material.
 Young colonies appear grey and turns purple-black as it matures.
 The conidiophores develop by dividing their branches into sections of equal length.
 Then it rounds off the branch and develops into the same number of spores.
 At maturity, the spores fall away from each other and the old wall remains attached to the adjacent conidia as a fringe.
 Conidia are dispersed by wind and arthropods, where the conidia adhere to the carrier's exoskeleton electrostatically.
 Conidiophores are produced in all species of Oidiodendron, but the production of conidiophores are not obligatory.

 Morphology

 Oidiodendron cereale colonies appear green-grey, but dark brown to black under areas of heavy sporulation.
 Due to its dark colony colour, it is generally classified as a dematiaceous fungus.
 Its hyphae are 1-2 μm broad, some branches at the foot (treelike), while others don't, and are irregularly curved.
 The conidia are dark grey, short-chained, clumped at conidiophore apex, has a ring, and spans 2.2-5.4 μm by 2.0-2.7 μm.
 The conidiophores are short, branched, and hyaline to lightly melanized.
-It is important to note that the hyaline conidiophores and lens-shaped arthroconidia with thickened rings of cell wall material make this species unique.
+The hyaline conidiophores and lens-shaped arthroconidia with thickened rings of cell wall material make this species unique.
 Henceforth, the initial placement of this species was outside of the genus Oidiodendron.
 With molecular analysis, evidence supports its placement within Oidiodendron and its morphological distinction is significant only at the species levels.